 - Have you ever experienced an insurance company’s playing games in an effort to avoid paying a claim?

-Candidates should have answers to these questions practiced and planned ahead of time.
+Candidates should have answers to these questions practiced and planned before an interview.
 They should be able to describe a range of different scenarios they’ve dealt with, along with the problem solving they used for them.
 These skills demonstrate that they are adaptable enough to cope with daily challenges from both insurance companies and patients.

 The Medical Billing Specialist program at Hunter Business School on Long Island prepares billing and coding students to obtain entry-level employment specializing in medically related billing and coding in physicians’ offices, clinics, medical insurance companies, and hospitals.
 The Medical Billing Specialist program is a three-month diploma program available evenings.

-Contact us today to find out more about how to become a medical biller on Long Island.
+Contact us today to find out more about how to become a medical billing specialist on Long Island.